Back to BlogGuides

 What keywords should I target first?

-Start with long-tail keywords (3–5 words) with medium search volume and low to medium competition.
-These rank faster and build the topical authority that eventually lets you target higher-competition head terms.
+Start with long-tail keywords (3–5 words) with clear intent and realistic competition.
 Use the SERP analysis to confirm that existing results have quality gaps you can fill.

 What about images and media?